python-botogram/botogram/docs/api/telegram.rst

 .. py:class:: botogram.CallbackQuery

-      This class represents a callback query object.
+   This class represents a callback query received by the bot.

    .. py:attribute:: id

-      Unique identifier for the query
+      The id of the callback.

    .. py:attribute:: sender

-      The :py:class:`~botogram.User` that sends the callback query
+      The :py:class:`~botogram.User` that sent the callback query.

    .. py:attribute:: message

-      :py:class:`~botogram.Message` with the callback button that originated the query.
+      The :py:class:`~botogram.Message` that was attached to the button that originated the query.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: inline_message_id

-      Identifier of the message sent via the bot in inline mode, that originated the query.
+      The id of the message sent via the bot in inline mode that was attached to the button that originated the query.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: chat_instance

-      Global identifier, uniquely corresponding to the chat to which the message with the callback button was sent
+      The chat to which the message with the callback button was sent.

    .. py:attribute:: data

       Data associated with the callback button.

+      *This attribute can be None if it's not provided by Telegram.*

    .. py:attribute:: game_short_name

-      Short name of a Game to be returned, serves as the unique identifier for the game
+      Short name of a Game to be returned, serves as the unique identifier for the game.

+      *This attribute can be None if it's not provided by Telegram.*

 .. _Telegram's Bot API: https://core.telegram.org/bots/api